python/typing/docs/spec/protocol.rst

 not changed.

-A class object is considered an implementation of a protocol if accessing all members on it results in types compatible with the protocol members.
+A class object is considered an implementation of a protocol if accessing all members on it results in types assignable to the types of the protocol members.
 For example::

   from typing import Any, Protocol